Telenav/open-source-spec/osmium/doc/pbf_golang.md

 ### Difference with OSMIUM
+- For more information of OSMIUM, you could go to the PPT [here](https://github.com/Telenav/open-source-spec/blob/master/osmium/resource/slides/osmium_20181201.pptx)
 - OSMIUM using buffer act as memory pool to minimize memory allocation
 - OSMIUM using std::future to gurantee the sequence of output.
 Assume in PBF the sequence of element is node1, node2, way1, way2, the use of std::future gurantee in client side handling sequence is still be node1, node2, way1, way2.
 I don't feel this feature matters much for my scenario, but its a good design which is very useful in many fields.